-

 The cannabis industry in Thailand is regulated primarily by the Ministry of Public Health, specifically through the Department of Thai Traditional and Alternative Medicine (DTAM).
 DTAM oversees licensing, cultivation standards, medical cannabis prescriptions, and compliance enforcement under the Thai Traditional Medicine Act and the Ministerial Notification on Controlled Herbs (Cannabis), B.E.
 2568.

-Yes, cannabis products are strictly limited to medical use and must be sold only through licensed dispensaries to patients with valid medical prescriptions.
+Cannabis products are strictly limited to medical use and must be sold only through licensed dispensaries to patients with valid medical prescriptions.
 Both flower-based and extract-based cannabis products are allowed, but the quantity dispensed per prescription is capped to a 30-day supply.
+Cannabis products with THC content exceeding 0.2% are classified as a narcotic under the Narcotics Act and are subject to tighter controls.